 Healthy & festive, this Roasted Red Pepper Walnut Dip is packed with red pepper, chickpeas and walnuts.
 It’s lighter than hummus, so you don’t fill up too fast.
 It makes a rich and colorful spread to top crostini as an appetizer or just simply serve it as a dip.

 January represents lighter eating and a true desire to reverse all the excesses from holiday indulgence.
 We reset our intentions and give way to a more mindful existence that we may have let fade away throughout the year.
 That’s ok.
 Now we just bring ourselves back to it.

 Over the years, our New Year’s day rituals have changed.
 In Arizona, we hiked in glorious desert landscapes.
-In Florida we kayaked in crystal clear spring fed rivers.
-In Pennsylvania we stretched out with some yoga and may take a short wintry hike in depending on the weather.
+In Florida, we kayaked in crystal clear spring fed rivers.
+In Pennsylvania, we stretched with some yoga and may take a short wintry hike in depending on the weather.

 While so many are inside watching football, we are soaking in the first day of a New Year with some healthy, get-your-butt-off-the-couch activities.
 I’d encourage you to do the same!

 Onto the dip…